adamrneary/tablestakes/README.md

     script/bootstrap

-Run specs to ensure that all tests pass:
+Run tests to ensure that all pass:

     npm test